databrickslabs/mosaic/docs/source/api/raster-functions.rst

     - must have the same coordinate reference system.
     - must have the same pixel data type.
     - will be combined using the :code:`gdalwarp` command.
-    - require a :code:`noData` value to have been initialised (if this is not the case, the non valid pixels may introduce artifacts in the output raster).
+    - require a :code:`noData` value to have been initialised (if this is not the case, the non valid pixels may introduce artifacts in the output tile).
     - will be stacked in the order they are provided.

-  The resulting output raster will have:
+  The resulting output tile will have:
     - an extent that covers all of the input tiles;
     - the same number of bands as the input tiles;
     - the same pixel type as the input tiles;